brmagnuson/LandFallowingInEarthEngine/README.md

 ###### Regions of Interest

 The process of classification involves two pieces: a classification algorithm and data that you can use to train it.
 For land cover classification, our data is usually satellite imagery.
 Satellites record reflectance across multiple regions of the electromagnetic spectrum, and different types of land cover have different spectral signatures.
 For example, the below image shows the spectral signature curves for each of four pixels from a Landsat 8 image of the Sacramento Valley.
 I chose those pixels to be representative of four different types: urban areas, water, vegetation, and bare soil.
-You can see how they differ, particularly beyond the visible region of the electro magnetic spectrum:
+You can see how they differ, particularly beyond the visible region of the electromagnetic spectrum:

 ![alt text](https://github.com/brmagnuson/LandFallowingInEarthEngine/blob/master/Images/SpectralSignatures.png "Spectral Signatures")

 The classification algorithm can learn what each of these four categories tend to look like across the different spectral regions our bands cover based on training pixels.
 Then it can be shown new pixels that we haven't already classified and tell us which category the unknown pixels most likely belong in, according to what it's already seen.

 Now that I had images of the Central Valley, I needed to create training data that would teach my classification algorithm what urban areas, water, vegetation, and bare soil looked like.
 Training data in remote sensing land cover classification problems is usually referred to as "regions of interest."
-Handily, Earth Engine makes it fairly easy to draw feature collections using the polygon drawing tool in the upper left of the map in the Playground.
+Handily, Earth Engine makes it fairly easy to draw FeatureCollections using the polygon drawing tool in the upper left of the map in the Playground.

 ![alt text](https://github.com/brmagnuson/LandFallowingInEarthEngine/blob/master/Images/GeometryDrawing.png "Geometry Drawing")